-Okashi, Wagashi, and Dagashi are the 3 Japanese words for snacks, candies and sweets, but specifically, they have a somewhat different meaning as I wrote about it before.
+Although Okashi, Wagashi, and Dagashi are 3 Japanese words for snacks, candies and sweets, specifically they have a somewhat different meaning as I wrote about it before.

 The Difference in Meaning between Okashi and Ame